NicolasLagaillardie/mpst_rust_github/artifact.md

 type EndpointB = MeshedChannels<StartB0, OrderingB0, NameB>;
 ```

 3️⃣  &nbsp;  Check that the types are correct

-We can ckech that the written types are compatible using
+We can check that the written types are compatible using
-the `checker_concat!` macro which translaets the types to Cmmunicating Finite State machines(CFSM) and uses the kmc tool to check for compatibility.
+the `checker_concat!` macro which translates the types to Communicating Finite State machines(CFSM) and uses the kmc tool to check for compatibility.

 ```rust
 fn main() {